Implementation plan template

 What is an implementation plan?

-An implementation plan is a step-by-step guide that outlines all the steps or actions you and your team need to take to accomplish a business goal—an idea with an achievable result or outcome.
-These plans help you determine the what and how of your goal so you can break it down into actionable, achievable steps.
-Plus, implementation plans highlight who is responsible for each task—and by when—so you can feel confident everyone on your team is aligned and accountable.
+An implementation plan is a step-by-step guide outlining every action your team needs to take to achieve a business goal.
+It defines the what, how, who, and when of your goal so you can break it down into actionable steps.
+It also highlights who is responsible for each task and by what deadline, so everyone on your team stays aligned and accountable.

-You should create your project implementation plan during the planning phase, before kicking off your initiative (aka the project or plan of action designed to achieve your specific goal).
+You should create your project implementation plan during the planning phase, before kicking off your initiative.
 To learn more about how to build out an implementation plan, read our article on creating an implementation plan.

 What is an implementation plan template?